BrightID/BrightID/README.md

 ## A Personal Stamp of Uniqueness

 BrightID is an identity network providing proof of unique personhood.
-A brightID is a socially unique identifier verified through graph analysis.
+A BrightID is a socially unique identifier verified through graph analysis.

 BrightIDs have the following characteristics:
 * [No personal data or biometrics are used for verification](https://www.brightid.org/faq).